About Criteo’s services

 As described above, we elected to provide mechanisms of choice through our proprietary opt out and through industry platforms and do not respond to web browser do not track signals.

-Please note that this procedure will only block ads that are displayed by Criteo.
-If you want to disable more services, please refer to your operating system settings, or follow instructions below.
-Your opt-out will be stored server side linked to your device ID.
+If you want to disable Criteo services, please refer to your operating system settings, or follow instructions below:

 Android Users (version 2.3 and above)